 The Bachelor of Arts, General Studies program provides you with a broad education in arts.
 You complete this degree program with 30 credits of third- and fourth-year (upper-level) courses.

 What Can You Do With This Credential?

-Dawn Palmer, who studied throughout her fight against breast cancer and her familial responsibilities, gained a Bachelor of Arts, General Studies which will help her work towards her goal of acceptance into a Masters in Human Resources program that will bolster her career as Director of Human Resource Consulting Services for BC's Provincial Health Services Authority.
+Dawn Palmer, who studied throughout her fight against breast cancer and while carrying out familial responsibilities, gained a Bachelor of Arts, General Studies degree.
+This will help her meet the admission requirements for a master's degree in human resources program and bolster her career as Director of Human Resource Consulting Services for BC's Provincial Health Services Authority.